nuntius-rex/Node-Lizard-Spock/README.md

 }
 ```

-<p>I am intentionally minimalistic, as I favor the philosophy of "run only what is needed" as opposed to "run everything, in case you need it."
-I have found that this serves me well, as less, and more concise code, means it is easier to diagnose problems.
-From time to time you are asked to just "get it done" which is fine, but if you have a quick, concise methodology, you will get there quicker, in the long run.
-Moreover, in contrast, being minimalistic does not mean I like to "reinvent the wheel."
-I also believe in using the right tool for the job. <p>
+<p>Here is a bit about why I chose these options:</p>

 >Development: For dev I create the MVC structure with MVC Create (my own tool), and then use nodemon during development to save time restarting the server.

->General Dependencies: I use Express in this case because of it's advanced routing capabilities which provides a lot of flexibility.
+>General Dependencies: I use Express in this case because of it's advanced routing and templating support capabilities which provides a lot of flexibility.
 For templating, I use 'express-es6-template-engine' as I enjoy that it is not some new templating language, but ES6 syntax.
 I chose 'promise-mysql' as I have found it to be more reliable than the standard mysql library in Node when developing full-stack solutions.
 This is primarily because you have the ability to wait on database processes to complete and not interfere with game processing.

->Front-End: I used bootstrap and jQuery to quickly get rolling.
+>Front-End: I used Bootstrap and jQuery to quickly get rolling.
+A font-end framework could have been implemented, but for simplicity, and quick development of this project, the two selected were more than adequate.